-- While the platform does not require KYC for account creation, users must complete KYC requirements, even the SSN, especially for U.S. based users.
+- While the platform does not require KYC for account creation, users must complete KYC requirements, even SSN, especially for U.S.-based users.

-- Like other crypto lenders, interest on Celsius Network isn’t consistent.
-Rates usually depend on the market demand for locked-up assets.
+- Like other crypto lenders, interest while using Celsius Network isn’t consistent.
+Rates usually depend on market demand for locked-up assets.

 Established in 2017, Nexo supports users in 200 countries globally and also has a native token called NEXO.
 Users get discounted rates on their loans if they stake NEXO, and also enjoy higher interest rates by opting to receive interest payouts in the token.

-- Nexo’s has a partnership with the licensed digital custodian, BitGo to store crypto that users deposit.
+- Nexo has a partnership with a licensed digital custodian, BitGo to store crypto that users deposit.
 This partnership is crucial to NEXO since BitGo has achieved the cryptocurrency security standard level III as proof that it has surpassed the strictest level of security.

 - Nexo supports a handful of cryptocurrencies, including Bitcoin, ETH, and stablecoins.